Note: This variant has not been sufficiently evaluated by a GET-Evidence editor.

 Blood.
 2005 Dec 15;106(13):4367-9.
 Epub 2005 Sep 8.
 PubMed PMID: 16150946; PubMed

 Central PMCID: PMC1895230.

-This variant is noted to be linked to alpha-LEPRA and is seen frequently in individuals with recessive Hereditary pyropoikilocytosis.
+This variant is reported as to being seen frequently in individuals with recessive Hereditary pyropoikilocytosis.

 hu034DB1 - CGI sample GS00253-DNA_A02_200_37